martitors/MRM_ljmd/README.md

 ## Serial optimisation

-The program was refatored in the following steps which were performed **sequentially**:
+The program was refactored in the following steps which were performed **sequentially**:

 ```
 NB: Reference: The simplified code without any modifications  took 24.3 seconds for 108 atoms ,10000 steps